 The straight between the Door Peninsula and Washington Island is a dangerous passageway referred to as Deaths Door.
 The floor of Lake Michigan known as Deaths Door is scattered with shipwrecks.

-It is said that Door county has on average 2 million visitors each year, all traveling from the nearby areas.
+Door County has on average 2 million visitors each year, all traveling from the nearby areas.
 Not bad for a year-round population of only 28,000.
 Even with the multitude of visitors, there is no shortage of romantic opportunities for couples.